 Customer lifetime value

-You can measure how much revenue you can generate from a single customer over an average lifespan.
+You can also measure how much revenue you can generate from a single customer over an average lifespan.
 Digital marketing lets you incorporate this metric to measure customer value by reaching out to them and see what they value the most.
 It gives you closer insights into areas where you can improve your business.
 It also helps you retain current customers, reduce confusion, provide enhanced customer experience, and boost their lifetime value.

 Monthly website traffic